Gold rush history

 Explore the legacy of gold throughout the region, particularly in former mining centres like Beechworth, Chiltern, Yackandandah and Woods Point:

 - Visit Beechworth's historic and cultural precinct – an impressive collection of nineteenth century government buildings that reveal life on the early goldfields.

 - Wander through nineteenth century streetscapes of former mining towns like Beechworth, Chiltern and Yackandandah.

 - Explore the rugged sites of the old goldfields around Beechworth, Chiltern and Yackandandah.
 Piles of detritus and abandoned mine shafts tell the tale of backbreaking toil of miners.
 NOTE: The terrain can be dangerous, so stay on the tracks and follow the signs when you are exploring.
 Ask for directions at local visitor information centres.

-- Stroll through Yackandandah and Beechworth's historic cemeteries, both of which have large Chinese sections dating from the middle of the 1800s.
+- Explore Yackandandah and Beechworth's historic cemeteries, both of which have large Chinese sections dating from the middle of the 1800s.

-- Stop by the tiny township of Eldorado, where hydraulic sluicing methods were used to mine gold with much success.
+- Pay a visit to the tiny township of Eldorado, where hydraulic sluicing methods were used to mine gold with much success.
 Visit the Eldorado Museum to view a collection of mining memorabilia.
 See Cock's Eldorado Dredge, a 2,000 tonne floating dredge that was used between 1935 to 1954.
 This extraordinary piece of engineering is now on the Australian and Victorian registers of historic buildings.

-- Learn about the gold mining past of the Howqua Hills historic area in Mansfield and see the Howqua township's resident blacksmith, hotel, butcher, bakery, post office and several boarding houses.
+- Discover the gold mining past of the Howqua Hills historic area in Mansfield and see the Howqua township's resident blacksmith, hotel, butcher, bakery, post office and several boarding houses.
 Access is via the Mt Buller Road and the Howqua Track.